w3f/Grants-Program/applications/CryptoCitizen.md

 # **Open Grant Proposal**

-- **Project Name:** CryptoBot
+- **Project Name:** CryptoCitizen
-- **Team Name:** CryptoBot Studio
+- **Team Name:** CryptoCitizen Studio
 - **Payment Address:** Madao.eth

 ## **Project Overview 📄**

 ### **Overview**
-**CryptoBot** is a 2D sandbox game with gameplay that revolves around exploration, building, crafting and NFT Collecting.
+**CryptoCitizen** is a 2D sandbox game with gameplay that revolves around exploration, building, crafting and NFT Collecting.
 Our goal is: Make some real game in blockchain (Highly playable one).

-CryptoBot uses Substrate as the blockchain development framework, and we will use a Ruby on Rails Web Application to store some other data(like user chat.)
+CryptoCitizen uses Substrate as the blockchain development framework, and we will use a Ruby on Rails Web Application to store some other data(like user chat.)
 From the technical level, if we want gameplay smoothly, it must have some trade off, we will make sure that highly credible data storage and NFT materials/game props are stored on the chain.
 Other data we will choose to save it on a centralized server.

 Apart from the daily play part of the game, we will design a story line containing at least 50,000 words.